| Melbourne — loading...

 The Best Coffee in Prahran

-Prahran doesn’t mess around when it comes to coffee.
-Tucked between the glossy strip of Chapel Street and the indie heartbeat of Greville Street, this suburb has more quality roasteries per square metre than most Melbourne postcodes can dream of.
-Whether you’re after a no-nonsense flat white on the way to work or a single-origin pour-over that’ll make you late for everything, here’s where to get the best coffee in Prahran in 2026.
+Prahran does not mess around when it comes to coffee.
+Tucked between Chapel Street and Greville Street, this suburb has more quality roasteries per square metre than most Melbourne postcodes.
+Whether you are after a no-nonsense flat white on the way to work or a single-origin pour-over that will make you late for everything, here is where to get the best coffee in Prahran in 2026.

 1. ST. ALi — The OG Coffee Institution